Who was Phillip Adams, the former Seahawk accused of killing 5 people?

 Adams had two punt returns for six yards during the 2014 preseason for Seattle, and was tied for seventh in tackles with eighth.

 But after again spending all of training camp with the Seahawks Adams was again released by Seattle in the cutdown to 53.
 He was signed two days later by the Jets and played the 2014 season there before ending his NFL career in 2015 with the Atlanta Falcons.
+He played his last NFL game when he was 27.